Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 - Spell-checking
 - Extracts keywords from your text
 - Run your own commands to ChatGPT
+- Summeraze texts and other propertyfields on page
 - Use ChatGPT as inline help

 ### Provides suggestions or alternatives for your text